Skip to content

 Step 4: MCP Server#

-The step shows a header Enable Lens MCP Server with a toggle.
-Turn the toggle on to expose Lens capabilities to AI agents and tools through the Model Context Protocol (MCP).
-The server works with Claude Code, Cursor, GitHub Copilot, and other MCP-compatible clients.
+The final step enables the Lens MCP Server and provides the configuration snippet for your MCP client.
+It shows an Enable Lens MCP Server toggle.
+Turn it on to expose Lens capabilities to AI agents and tools through the Model Context Protocol (MCP), for Claude Code, Cursor, GitHub Copilot, and other MCP-compatible clients.

 {